Onemata/onemata.github.io/docs/configure-aws-iam-user.md

 1. Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/.

-2. In the navigation pane, choose Users and then choose Add user.
+2. In the navigation pane, choose ***Users*** and then choose ***Add user***.

 3. Type the user name for the new user.
 This is the sign-in name for AWS.
-If you want to add multiple users, choose Add another user for each additional user and type their user names.
+If you want to add multiple users, choose ***Add another user*** for each additional user and type their user names.
 You can add up to 10 users at one time.

 > Note: